(From Revelation the 12th chapter)

 This picture shows the church, the bride of Christ, as she originally started.
 In a previous post we showed what the symbols of the sun and the moon stand for.

 The church stands on the Old Testament (moon symbol) and is clothed in the righteousness of the light of the New Testament (clothed in the sun).
 The crown of twelve stars represents the 12 apostles of the Lamb, for from the beginning of Revelations, and other places in scripture, the symbol of stars clearly represent the ministry who labor for the Lord.
+And in this case it is emphasizing the ministry whom Jesus appointed to establish the gospel message.

 “And she being with child cried, travailing in birth, and pained to be delivered.” ~ Revelation 12:2